danforthcenter/plantcv/docs/tools.md

 #### Collect a random sample of images for testing workflows

-`plantcv-utils.py sample_images` is a command-line tool for gathering a random set of images for testing workflows before running over a full image set.
+`plantcv-utils sample_images` is a command-line tool for gathering a random set of images for testing workflows before running over a full image set.

 ```
-usage: plantcv-utils.py sample_images [-h] -s SOURCE_DIRECTORY -o OUTPUT_DIRECTORY -n NUMBER
+usage: plantcv-utils sample_images [-h] -s SOURCE_DIRECTORY -o OUTPUT_DIRECTORY -n NUMBER

 optional arguments:
   -h, --help                                      Show this help message and exit